ANBERNIC RG DS

 Features

-OS: Android 14 (Google Play not supported, no OTA updates)
+OS: Android 14 (No Google Play support, no OTA support)

 SoC: Rockchip RK3568